jwilger/freepg_guide/en/01-Introduction/02-Core-Mechanic.md

 character rolls a number equal to or greater than the difficulty target, they succeed.

+#### Difficulty Targets ####

 Table: Difficulty Targets for Skill Check Rolls

   Target  Description
 --------  ------------------
-     1-7  Automatic Success
+     1-7  Easy
     8-12  Average
    13-16  Hard
    17-20  Very Hard

-Automatic Success
+Easy difficulty
-  : Most people would pretty much always succeed at this, so don't even
+  : Most people would pretty much always succeed at this, so unless the
-    bother with making the player roll.
+    character has some type of penalty being applied, it might not be worth having them roll at all.

 Average difficulty
   : An action of average difficulty could be achieved by most characters